 - Provide FCPA advice to entities in connection with internal and government investigations.

-- Representation of medical device company in qui tam whistleblower investigation.
+- Representation of medical device company in qui tam whistleblower investigation and related civil action.

-- Obtained reversal of federal criminal conviction for multi-year conspiracy involved alleged environmental fraud.
+- Obtained reversal of federal criminal conviction for multi-year conspiracy involving alleged environmental fraud.

 - Successful representation of individuals and entities investigated in federal public corruption investigations.

 - Special Counsel to the Massachusetts Supreme Judicial Court, for the purpose of conducting an independent inquiry regarding the Massachusetts District Courts and the Boston Municipal Court.

 - Defense of former executive of major medical device manufacturer who was acquitted of conspiracy to defraud the U.S. after a lengthy trial.

 - Representation of senior executives accused of sophisticated financial fraud.

 - Successful representation of numerous individuals in federal healthcare fraud investigations.